geoffeg/WebMorseRunner/README.md

 * **Flutter** Some stations have "auroral" sound.
 * **LIDS** Some stations call you when you are working another station, make mistakes when they send code, copy your messages incorrectly, and send RST other than 599.

+## Upload Calls (Experimental)
+Since release 0.05 Web Morse Runner will cache the call sign information that is stored in calls.txt in the browser local storage.
+The calls.txt file reloaded when you clear the local storage, or if you press the **reload** link.
+You can also provide your own call signs via file upload by pressing the  **upload** link.
+The file you load load must be a standard text file containing one line per call.
+Please notice that the upload format might change in future.

+The file format for the call signs file is very simple.
+Some examples can be found in the github repository (Folder Example_Calls).

 ## Contest Modes

 Web Morse Runner supports the following contest modes: